waverdeep/DistributedDataParallel/README.md

 - some python modules...

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://gist.github.com/PurpleBooth/LICENSE.md) file for details / 이 프로젝트는 MIT 라이센스로 라이센스가 부여되어 있습니다. 자세한 내용은 LICENSE.md 파일을 참고하세요.
+This project is licensed under the MIT License - see the [LICENSE.md](https://gist.github.com/PurpleBooth/LICENSE.md) file for details